whitesnowx/tp/docs/DeveloperGuide.md

 The below sequence diagram goes into more details on how the execution of the command creates an unfavourite person:

 ![Unfav Ref Sequence Diagram](images/UnfavRefSequenceDiagram.png)

+1. `UnfavCommand` calls the static `UnfavCommand#createUnfavPerson(personToUnfav)` function which calls for the static `PersonUtil#createPersonWithFavouriteStatus(Person selectedPerson, Favourite favourite)` using the `selectedPerson` and a new `Favourite` with the value `false`.
+2. This static `PersonUtil#createPersonWithFavouriteStatus(Person selectedPerson, Favourite favourite)` function creates a new `Person` with the given `Favourite` attribute and returns back to `UnfavCommand`.

 ### \[Proposed\] Undo/redo feature